10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 If you’re traveling with another adult and multiple kids, it can sometimes be easier for one adult to board early with the youngest kid while the other stays back with the rest.
 This way, the bigger kiddos can enjoy the freedom while it lasts, and you can focus on helping the smallest one get comfortable with the transition.

-10. Don’t Feel Guilty About Breaking Screen Time Rules
+10. Don’t Feel Guilty About Screen Time on Travel Days

 We hope these tips give you peace of mind as you plan your next flight with a tot or two.
 Bon voyage!